Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Bayesian Inference

-\author{ Yann Pequignot\footnote{Email: \texttt{yann-batiste.pequignot.1@ulaval.ca}} \and Mathieu Alain \and Patrick Dallaire \and Alireza Yeganehparast \and Pascal Germain \and Josée Desharnais \and François Laviolette\ As the evidence is in most cases intractable, we are left with the task of approximating the posterior distribution $Q$ so as to compute the predictive uncertainty with the best accuracy.
+As the evidence is in most cases intractable, we are left with the task of approximating the posterior distribution $Q$ so as to compute the predictive uncertainty with the best accuracy.
 In this direction, we record the following simple and well-known fact \citep[\eg,][\textsection 21.2]{murphybook} which gives a characterization of the posterior distribution in variational terms as the unique solution to an optimization problem based on the Kullback-Leibler (KL) divergence (for completeness, the proof is given in the supplementary material). \begin{proposition}[Variational characterization of the Bayesian posterior] For every likelihood function $\Like(g|\Data)$ and every prior distribution $P$, the Bayesian posterior distribution is the unique distribution $Q$ that minimizes the variational objective:

 \end{proposition} \txtparagraph{Tractability, Predictor Representation through Neural Networks.} In practice, we do not have direct access to \emph{all} the possible predictive functions $g:\R^D\to\R$.
 We have only access to some of them through a chosen representation, that is, a parametric model family.
 Given the success of neural networks in machine learning, they have been extensively used to model predictors in regression tasks.
 A network architecture comes with a specific number of parameters, say $d$, consisting of \emph{weights} and \emph{biases}.
 This gives rise to the parameter space $\mathbb{R}^d$; henceforth, a vector $\theta\in \mathbb{R}^d$ represents an ordered list of weights and biases for the network and hence encodes a unique predictor $f_\theta:\mathbb{R}^D\to \mathbb{R}$.
-Abstractly, this choice of network architecture amounts to choosing a set $\mathcal{F}$ of functions $f:\mathbb{R}^D\to\mathbb{R}$ together with a specific representation $\mathfrak{N}:\mathbb{R}^d\to \mathcal{F}$ which maps any parameter $\theta$ to a function $f_\theta$.
-In the case of neural networks, this representation is such that the evaluation function $Ev:\R^d\times \R^D\to \mathbb{R}$, $(\theta,X)\mapsto f_\theta(X)$ is tractable and enjoys \enquote{nice} properties (\eg ~almost everywhere infinitely differentiable).

 By identifying a parameter $\theta$ with the corresponding function $f_\theta$, it becomes possible to implement the Bayesian approach as follows.
 We choose a prior distribution $P$ on parameters with tractable density function $p(\theta)$, for instance a fully factorized Gaussian distribution.
 We define the likelihood of a parameter $\theta$ as the likelihood of $f_\theta$, \emph{i.e.} $p(y|X,\theta)=p(y|X,f_\theta)$ and $\Like(\theta|\Data)=\Like(f_\theta|\Data)$.
 Then we define the density function of the posterior distribution on parameters up to a scaling factor: $ p(\theta|\Data) \propto \Like(\theta|\Data)p(\theta) $.
 Since the right-hand term is tractable and (almost everywhere) differentiable, it can be used to approximate the posterior distribution using MCMC methods such as Hamiltonian Monte Carlo (HMC) methods~\citep{Betancourt2017}.
 These methods yield samples $(\theta_j)_{j<N}$ of parameters which can be used to estimate the predictive uncertainty: